 An important end to the Paideia school is the development of intellectual skills – skills of learning by means of reading, writing, speaking, listening, calculating, problem-solving, observing, measuring, estimating and exercising critical judgement.
 These skills are the ones everyone needs in order to learn anything, in school or elsewhere.
-The Paideia Academy uses the following methods to accomplish the end-in-mind goal of intellectual development within the scholar – didactic instruction, intellectual coaching, and Paideia seminar.
+The Paideia Academy uses the following methods to accomplish the end-in-mind goal of intellectual development within the scholar – Authentic literacy, Paideia Seminar, intellectual coaching and didactic instruction.

 To understand the Paideia model more deeply, we recommend you obtain and study “The Paideia Program: An educational syllabus” by Mortimer J. Adler.

 One of the central cores of the Paideia model is authentic literacy – unprecedented amounts of reading, writing, and discussion grounded in evidence from fiction/non-fiction texts across the disciplines.

 Paideia scholars are expected to read an unprecedented amount of classical literature from the early grades.
 All intellectual activities whether they are based in literature, social studies, science, or math include unprecedented amounts of reading, writing, and discussion that culminate in the Paideia seminar.

 Check out the Paideia Academy required reading lists.

 Paideia Seminar is a collaborative, intellectual dialogue facilitated by open-ended questions about a text or topic to increase understanding of ideas and values.
 This method is more often referred to as the Socratic Method during which the teacher acts as facilitator guiding the students into meaningful dialog.

 As questions drive critical thought, the goal of Paideia Seminar is for students to expand their understanding of ideas, concepts, and values about the curriculum through thoughtful dialog rather than by memorizing bits of information.